All Episodes

 Damn right.

-It's uh folks, this is this is an ongoing, now very public effort to undermine our ability to wage war against this enemy.
+Folks, this is an ongoing, now very public effort to undermine our ability to wage war against this enemy.

-Find out who's doing this, because these are clear violations.
+So, hey, let's subpoena Risen, bring these people in, find out who's doing this, because these are clear violations.

-Plus, in all this, this FISA court being built up to mythical status, as though it's untouchable and the final authority.
+Plus, in all this, this FISA court being built up to mythical status as though it's untouchable and the final authority.

 This thing is being portrayed as even more powerful than the Supreme Court.

-And it's not Darren in Canada.
+Darren in Canada.

 I'm glad you waited.